Relative Charge Of A Neutron

 Neutron Stability and Decay: A Delicate Balance

 While the neutron is stable within the nucleus of most atoms, a free neutron is unstable.
-This means a neutron outside the confines of a nucleus will eventually decay, a process governed by the weak nuclear force.
+That's why this means a neutron outside the confines of a nucleus will eventually decay, a process governed by the weak nuclear force.
 This decay transforms the neutron into a proton, an electron (β particle), and an antineutrino.
 This decay highlights the dynamic nature of the neutron and the interplay of various fundamental forces.

 The decay equation is as follows: